 - In addition to removing user accounts that are no longer needed it is important to regularly review your users to verify they have the expected permissions

-We hope that this list has provided worthwhile insights to helping you with securing your VSA and are always here to help with your VSA needs.
+We hope that this list has provided worthwhile insights to helping you with securing your Kaseya VSA and we are always here to help with your VSA needs.